scarletnguyen13/UBC-Grade-Tracker/README.md

 - As a user, I want to be able to add sessions/terms/courses to my profile
 - As a user, I want to access my information using the command line
 - As a user, I want to edit my information using the command line

+- As a user, I want to be able to save my student information to file
+- As a user, I want to be able to optionally load my my student information from file when the program starts